Growing fruit and veg beyond the home

-- Residents have easy access to a communal plot of land.
+- They offer the chance to get your hands dirty in a communal plot of land.

-- Brings people together to create a sense of community.
+- They bring people together as a community.

 Community Gardens Coordinator02 9265 firstname.lastname@example.org